 - Explains how to contact the study team with questions

-If you read the informed consent and decide that you don’t want to participate in the study, that’s OK.
+If you read the informed consent document and decide that you don’t want to participate in the study, that’s OK.
 Please do not sign the consent form if you don’t want to participate.

 As you are aware, the COVID-19 pandemic is a global public health emergency.

-By studying who has been exposed and possibly infected, better identifying the timing and circumstances of exposure, and where infection patterns of the COVID-19 are advancing, researchers can help the medical community better understand the pandemic and develop strategies and treatments to contain and possibly eliminate it.
+By studying who has been exposed and possibly infected, better identifying the timing and circumstances of exposure, and where infection patterns of the COVID-19 are progressing, researchers can help the medical community better understand the pandemic and develop strategies and treatments to contain and possibly eliminate it.